Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Marilyn Monroe (June 1).
 The woman who was simultaneously the world's most famous sex symbol and a deeply intelligent, well-read person who studied with Lee Strasberg and read Dostoevsky.
 Two personas, one person.
 That's Gemini in its purest form.

 Kanye West (June 8).
 Love him or not, the man contains multitudes.
 Producer, rapper, fashion designer, architect, presidential candidate.
-The constant reinvention, the refusal to be defined by a single identity, the extraordinary verbal confidence, it's all textbook Gemini energy, including the parts that make people uncomfortable.
+The constant reinvention, the refusal to be defined by a single identity, the extraordinary verbal confidence, it's all textbook Gemini energy.

 Angelina Jolie (June 4).
 Action star, humanitarian, director, diplomat, mother of six.
 The ability to move between completely different worlds, from Hollywood premieres to refugee camps, without losing authenticity in either, is the Gemini boundary-crossing quality at its most admirable.